 The President of Hungary awarded Greek surfer for heroic sea rescue

-Twenty-one-year-old Greek surfer Anastasios Garipis has been awarded Hungary’s Gold Medal of Honor for rescuing a father and daughter from drowning this summer, becoming both the first Greek and the first foreign citizen ever to receive the distinction.
+For the first time in its history, Hungary awarded a citizen of a foreign country with its highest award, the “Gold Medal of Honor.”
+This honor was awarded to the twenty-one-year-old Greek kite surfer Anastasios Garipis for rescuing a father and daughter from drowning this summer, becoming both the first Greek and the first foreign citizen ever to receive the distinction.

-The President of Hungary, Tamas Sulyok, awarded the Greek Anastasios Garipis and Spanish champion Iset Segura, for their courage, for rescuing a Hungarian father and his 10-year-old daughter.
+With emotion and words of deep gratitude, the President of Hungary, Tamas Sulyok, awarded the Greek Anastasios Garipis and Spanish champion Iset Segura, for their courage, for rescuing a Hungarian father and his 10-year-old daughter.

-Garipis spotted the Hungarian father and his daughter struggling and rushed to their aid, managing to bring both safely back to shore.
+Garipis spotted the father and his daughter struggling and rushed to their aid, managing to bring both safely back to shore.

 Iset Segura, who also contributed to the rescue effort, received the same honor.